On Encountering a Mosquito in My Room at Night

 Nope, that doesn’t work either.
 Maybe it knows to stay under the cover of my bed even without the shadow.
 That is one smart mosquito.
 How is it so smart?
 How smart can it be with its tiny little insect brain?
 How could it possibly outsmart a human?

 Just flushed it out and smacked at it, but it slipped through my fingers.
 It’s fast!
 How is it so fast?
-This is like an ace flying mosquito, the one the young mosquitoes look up to as their hero in Mosquito Flight School.
-I bet it goes back to Mosquito Flight School to give talks and tells them stories of evading slow, dumb humans and they all laugh about it.
+This is like an ace flying mosquito, the one the young mosquitoes look up to as their hero at Mosquito Flight Academy.
+I bet it goes back to Mosquito Flight Academy to give talks and tells them stories of evading slow, dumb humans and they all laugh about it.
 God, I hate it even more now.

 I’m growing dizzy with all that walking around and searching and I have a headache from the exhaustion.
 I’ve now spent like four hours trying to kill that one mosquito.
 There is another option I’ve considered, and that’s spraying my room with insecticide, but I don’t want to do that because that’s like the nuclear option, and will fill my room with poisons and force me to vacate it for at least an hour.
 Also, it kind of feels like a cop-out.
-The mosquito and I are engaged in a dance of death.
-If I spray my room, it would be an admission of defeat and the mosquito wins (even if it dies).
+The mosquito and I are engaged in an epic struggle.
+If I spray my room it would be an admission of defeat and the mosquito wins (even if it dies).
 It would be like someone hunting a wolf and then carpet-bombing the entire forest in frustration when it keeps escaping.
 Now I know how the US felt fighting the Viet Cong.

 I’ll leave it up there as a warning to all the other mosquitoes.